Setting up an electronics workshop

 Nowadays, most small electronics are assembled using surface-mount technologies.
 This process is accessible to hobbyists, but it gets in the way of freestyle experimentation: to get anything done, you need to design a PCB and wait 1-2 weeks to have it made and delivered to your door.

-For this reason, I prefer to prototype with through-hole components whenever possible.
+For this reason, I like to prototype with through-hole components whenever possible.
 Most electronic devices, from resistors to microcontrollers, are still being manufactured in through-hole packaging, although this variety might cost a couple cents more.
-There are some exceptions to this rule — most notably, for high-pin-count devices — but this can be dealt with using inexpensive breakout / adapter boards:
+There are some exceptions to this rule — most notably, for high-pin-count devices — but this can be usually dealt with using inexpensive breakout / adapter boards:

 When working with through-hole components, solderless breadboards — as seen in the background of the preceding photo — are unbeatable for experimentation.
 Their only disadvantage is that they’re less suited for assembling high-frequency (20 MHz+) or high-current (2 A+) circuits.
 To be clear, you can put a microcontroller running at 500 MHz on a breadboard; the frequency constraint applies only to signals leaving that chip’s die.